mir-group/phoebe/doc/doc_pages/InputFiles.md

 <li> Required
 </ul>

-@subsubsection beginEndPointPath begin/end point path
+@subsection beginEndPointPath begin/end point path
 <ul>
 <li> Specify the path of wavectors in the Brillouin zone used in apps such as `phononBands` or `phononLifetimes`.
 Use the parameter @ref deltaPath to control the number of wavevectors in each segment.
 <li> Namelist format, as pairs of special point symbol and wavevector coordinates.
 Wavevector coordinates are in fractional coordinates with respect to the primitive reciprocal lattice vectors.
 Example: